OS2sandbox/sandbox-myndighedsidentitet-issues/docs/FK-Guide.md

 > [!IMPORTANT]
-> Section not done - Is NETS method only for older "OCES2" - is the midtid erhverv valid for OCES3 and Contexthandler2?
+> Section not done - Add info about cost and billing

 To verify ownership of your IT-system and secure communications between it and Fælleskommunal Infrastruktur (FKI) a certificate is needed.